Skip to content

 Sources & references

 1. Wikipedia.
-Omiyage. https://en.wikipedia.org/wiki/Omiyage — etymology, social-practice overview, meibutsu connection.
+Omiyage. https://en.wikipedia.org/wiki/Omiyage.
+Etymology, social-practice overview, meibutsu connection.

 2. Joy Hendry.
 Wrapping Culture: Politeness, Presentation and Power in Japan and Other Societies.
 Oxford University Press, 1993.
 The foundational English-language scholarly study of Japanese gift-wrapping practice.

 6. Iwatsuka Seika.
-Oishisa no Tsuikyū. https://www.iwatsuka.jp/oishisa/ — kome-gi-kokoro brand philosophy.
+Oishisa no Tsuikyū. https://www.iwatsuka.jp/oishisa/.
+Kome-gi-kokoro brand philosophy.

 7. Web Japan.
-Niigata, The Rice Capital of Japan. https://web-japan.org/trends/07_food/jfd071226.html — Niigata regional context.
+Niigata, The Rice Capital of Japan. https://web-japan.org/trends/07_food/jfd071226.html.
+Niigata regional rice context.

 8. Wikipedia.
-Meibutsu. https://en.wikipedia.org/wiki/Meibutsu — Japanese regional specialty concept.
+Meibutsu. https://en.wikipedia.org/wiki/Meibutsu.
+Japanese regional-specialty concept.

-The Gift That Travels Centuries
+The Gift That Carries a Place

 About the Author